iammarjamal/FajerKit/README.md

 php artisan vendor:publish --tag="fajerkit-config"
 ```

-"This is the content of the published configuration file below.
-You can set the package option to false to prevent the package from being installed."
+This is the content of the published configuration file below.
+You can set the package option to false to prevent the package from being installed.

 ```php
 return [